Lometa Odom: Later life

 After retiring as a player, Odom coached high school basketball and taught school for 37 years at schools including Gruver High School, Spearman High School, White Deer High School, Coronado Junior High and Plainview High School before retiring in 1994.
 She was a member of the PTA, the National Science Teachers Association and the Texas High School Coaches Association.

-She moved to Canyon, Texas in 2003 and then to Amarillo in 2010.
+Odom moved to Canyon, Texas in 2003 and then to Amarillo in 2010.
 She died January 27, 2017, in Amarillo and is buried at Westlawn Memorial Park in Dimmitt.

 Honors

-She was named to the Helms Athletic Foundation Hall of Fame in 1968.
+Odom was named to the Helms Athletic Foundation Hall of Fame in 1968.
 She was the first woman inducted into the Texas High School Basketball Hall of Fame and the Texas Panhandle Sports Hall of Fame.
-She was inducted into the Women's Basketball Hall of Fame in 2011.
+Odom was inducted into the Women's Basketball Hall of Fame in 2011.
 The Hall of Fame inducted the Flying Queens in 2013 for their role in basketball history and the 131-game winning streak, naming the team "Trailblazers of the Game" and recognizing Odom and the players from that era.